zhangxingshuo/Project-Euler/README.md

 Euler #031 has another dynamic programming method to make change.

 Euler #041 has a method to test if a number is <i>n</i>-pandigital.

+Euler #069 has the Euler totient function.

+Euler #097 has a function to determine the modulo of large exponential numbers.